Balancing company growth and employee well-being

 As a startup scales, the pressure on employees can escalate, leading to stress, burnout, and mental health issues.
 Balancing the demands of rapid expansion with the need to care for your team is crucial for long-term success.

 At Woola, we take this matter seriously.
-After all, fighting climate change is much easier when you have people who have the energy and power to do it alongside you.
+After all, fighting climate change is much easier when you have people who have the energy and power to fight by your side.

 The three biggest employee well-being challenges that startups face